 While 12-step programs such as Alcoholics Anonymous (AA) and Narcotics Anonymous (NA) are common choices when attempting to overcome an addiction, some people find the spiritual aspect of traditional 12-step programs off-putting.
 Others may have attempted 12-step programs and realized the steps did not work for them.
 This is where alternatives to 12-step programs may make a big difference.

-Non twelve-step treatment programs focus on scientific or holistic approaches to deal with the mental, physical, and emotional aspects of recovery.
+Non twelve-step treatment programs focus on scientific approaches to deal with the mental, physical, and emotional aspects of recovery.

 Reasons for a Non 12-Step Program

 Alternatives to a traditional 12-Step program base care on different principles.
 Depending on the organization or program, the principles may change, but they generally include: